 The YMCA’s Diabetes Prevention Program is a 12-month lifestyle modification program, that is a part of a national effort, by the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC).
 The program, led by trained lifestyles coaches in a small group setting, will help you adopt and maintain healthy lifestyle changes.
 You’ll learn and practice strategies for healthy eating, physical activity and other healthy living activities and you’ll receive support and encouragement from both your coach and fellow classmates as you develop a plan for improving and maintaining your overall well-being.
 The goal of the program is to prevent the onset of Type 2 Diabetes by reducing body weight by 7% and participating in 150 minutes of physical activity per week.

-assess your risk and determine if you qualify for the program
+assess your risk & determine if you qualify

 There are many factors that determine if you are at risk for type 2 diabetes – lifestyle, age, family history, and weight to name a few.
-Find out if you are at-risk now by taking this pre-diabetes quiz online or downloading this Diabetes Risk Assessment Tool.
+Find out if you are at-risk now by taking this pre-diabetes quiz online.

 To qualify for the YMCA’s Diabetes Prevention Program, participants must be at least 18 years old, overweight (BMI > 25)* and at high risk for developing type 2 diabetes indicated by a confirmatory blood value†, prediabetes determined by clinical diagnosis of Gestational Diabetes (GDM) during previous pregnancy, or a qualifying risk score.

-For more information or to find out how to register for the YMCA’s Diabetes Prevention Program, click on the link below to access our printable brochure.
+For more information or to find out how to register for the program, click on the link below.
 If you are a physician and you’d like to refer a patient to the program, please download and complete this YMCA Diabetes Prevention Program referral form.More Info